mimoo/NoiseGo/disco_spec/disco.md

 \newpage

-The `Noise_XX` pattern is the most generically useful, since it is efficient and supports mutual authentication and transmission of static public keys.
+The `Disco_XX` pattern is the most generically useful, since it is efficient and supports mutual authentication and transmission of static public keys.

 All interactive patterns allow some encryption of handshake payloads: